pycon-mentored-sprints/mentored-sprints-website/index.rst

 Projects that took part in 2019
 -------------------------------

-We want to thank the source maintainers and mentors who signed up and participating in the 2019 mentored sprint!
+We want to thank the source maintainers and mentors who signed up and particpated in the 2019 mentored sprint!
 This would not have been possible without you.

 - `CPython <https://github.com/python/cpython|>`_
 - `Bowler/ AsyncIO libraries <https://pybowler.io/>`_